elli999/note/IT/Coding/Golang/Go-Note.md

 There are three subdirectory in `GOPATH`:

 > `src` -- In **src**, every subdirectory is a package.
-Source code files are stored in package.
+Code files are stored in package.
-> `pkg` -- When compilation is done, GOLANG will creat a result file in here.
+> `pkg` -- When a program has been compiled, the compiled file will be created here.
-> `bin` -- A folder full of generated executable file.
+> `bin` -- A folder of generated executable file.

 <br>